 Sisu Spirit Step 3: “I” Fosters an Ownership Mindset

 At some point, we’ve all been guilty of playing the blame game.
 After all, it’s much easier than taking responsibility.
 However, leaders don’t do that.
 They take an inventory of their own input, behavior, and contributions to a situation.
 A strong Ownership Mindset fuels a Sisu Spirit.
 And, vice versa.
-It takes extraordinary grit and determination to stop fighting finger-pointing and blame games.
+It takes extraordinary grit and determination to be the coach that stops finger-pointing and blame games.

 Leadership Development Tip: How do you react when you are disappointed with a result you got?
 Do you point the fingers at someone or something else?
 Do you play the victim role?
 Are you a blame gamer?

 In today’s culture, it’s easy to play those games.
 If your reaction isn’t productive, try this: Reflect on the situation and think of at least 5 things that you could have done differently, which might have delivered a different outcome.
 A Sisu Spirit gives you the courage to choose an Ownership Mindset in the future.
 You will achieve better outcomes.

 Sisu Spirit Step 4: “DO” Develops an Action Mindset